drjonesy/no-install-caveman/README.md

 A lightweight, plugin-free approach to reducing Claude Code output tokens by ~75% using simple markdown skill files.

 > Adapted from: https://github.com/JuliusBrussee/caveman.
-I didn't want to install anything and so I did the obvious thought... asked claude to remake the repo in simple skills.
-This isn't as amazing as original but it works.
+I didn't want to install anything and so I did the obvious thought... asked claude to remake the repo in simple skills. :) Not as cool as original.

 ## What's Included